Now Reading

 In the next room, Pedro Wainer’s eight portraits of lenses center on the materiality of the camera instead of its function.
 These direct-exposure works on silver gelatin celebrate the lens as well as the process of analog photography—which in an increasingly digital world is becoming obsolete.
 His work is grounding, with a deep air of sincerity.
 A visually pleasing object shrouded in a similar sensation of suspension and uncertainty is Raul Martinez’s textile floor work which upon closer inspection is comprised of U.S. American 9mm bullet casings.
 During the opening it was installed outside on the deck, catching the rays of the sun—beautiful and loaded.

 Those who know the Argentinian gallery’s program will recognize smaller oil paintings on wood panels by Boz, who had a solo show at their New York outpost in the spring, and a drawing by Duville, whose collection of large-scale imagined dystopian landscapes rendered in red sanguine on paper are on view in the galleries current exhibition Vertices of Time.
-While Alejandra Seebar is on view in a solo show at The Hispanic Society, with equally amusing work included in, the East Hamptons show in both the garden and gallery, and Schliebener-Muñoz (who is Chilean but used to live in Argentina and not represented by the gallery) exhibited together with Ad Minoliti in the gallery last year is on view at Queens Museum.
+While Alejandra Seebar is on view in a solo show at Americas Society/&Council of the Americas, with equally amusing work included in the East Hamptons show in both the garden and gallery and Schliebener-Muñoz (who is Chilean but used to live in Argentina and not represented by the gallery) exhibited together with Ad Minoliti in the gallery last year is on view at Queens Museum.
 Many galleries use their summer slots to try out new artists in group shows.
-It is fresh that the gallery’s director Syd Krochmalny brings some of his most prescient artists to the Hamptons to show with Elena Bajo, Martinez, Neidich, Wainer, and his works, artists not part of the gallery’s rooster.
+It is fresh that the gallery’s director Syd Krochmalny brings some of his most prescient artists to the Hamptons to show with Elena Bajo, Martinez, Neidich, Wainer, and his works, i.e. artists not part of the gallery’s roster.
 BARRO certainly has a track record for having their finger on the pulse as artist La Chola Poblete received a special mention for her participation in this year’s Venice Biennial and Gabriel Chaile was celebrated for his work at the 2022 biennial, both BARRO artists.

 syd krochmalny BARRO